Important information about online payments

 Anyone receiving an enforcement notice can appeal to the Planning Inspectorate.
 Guidance about making an appeal against an enforcement notice is also available on Planning Portal.

-If you suspect a planning violation, you must file a written complaint.
-This helps us clearly identify the location, review records, understand the nature of the complaint, conduct further investigation, and provide an appropriate response.
+If you suspect a planning violation, you must file a written complaint using the online form which can be accessed here.
+The information required helps us clearly identify the location, review records, understand the nature of the complaint, conduct further investigation, and provide an appropriate response.

 We receive many reports of alleged planning violations.
 Some are very serious and may take a long time to investigate.
 We prioritise cases based on the severity of the violation and the harm caused.